Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Zero Group Velocity Mismatch

 \subsection{Discrete-Time Two-User Model}

-Transmitter $k$ sends a string of symbols $X^n_k = (X_{k}[1], X_{k}[2], \cdots, X_{k}[n])$ using rectangular pulses in the time domain.
-The transmitted signals $A_1(0,T)$ and $A_2(0,T)$ propagate through a dispersionless optical fiber of length $L$.
-At the end of the fiber ($z=L$), the signals $A_1(L,T)$ and $A_2(L,T)$ are amplified by discrete amplifiers that introduce ASE noise modeled as additive, white and Gaussian.
-Receiver $k$ obtains $Y^n_k = (Y_{k}[1], Y_{k}[2], \cdots, Y_{k}[n])$ by matched filtering the noisy amplified signal and sampling the filter output at the symbol rate.
-In this case, \eqref{eq:xpm_exact1}-\eqref{eq:xpm_exact2} imply that the channel is memoryless.
+Consider a two-user system in which receiver $k$, $k=1,2$, obtains $(Y_{k}[0], Y_{k}[1], \cdots, Y_{k}[n-1])$ by matched filtering the received signal $r_k(t)$ and sampling the filter output at the symbol rate.
+Equations (\ref{eq:Ak_solution}--\ref{eq:phi2_solution}) and (\ref{eq:rx_k}), with $\beta_{11} = \beta_{12}$ and $A_3(0,t)=0$, imply that the channel is memoryless.
 Hence, we drop the time indices and write the input-output relationships as

 where $Z_{k}$ is circularly-symmetric complex Gaussian noise with variance $N$.
-We assume that the noise random variables at the receivers are independent.
+The noise random variables at the receivers are independent.
 The term $\exp(i h_{kk} |X_{k}|^2)$ models SPM and the term $\exp(i h_{k\ell} |X_{\ell}|^2)$, $k \neq \ell$, models XPM.
 We regard the $h_{k\ell}$ as \textit{channel coefficients} that are time invariant.
 These coefficients are known at the transmitters as well as the receivers.
-We use the power constraints
+We use symmetric power constraints